 UCI maintains a broad range of classrooms and lecture halls for general instructional use.
 DTEI partners with the Office of Information Technology, Facilities Management, and the University Registrar to regularly evaluate these spaces and identify opportunities for improvement.
 Our recent efforts have focused on piloting new classroom designs and scheduling processes to better support active learning.
-These pilots lead up to a major milestone for our campus: the first new classroom building designed from the ground-up to support active learning.
-Named the Anteater Learning Pavilion, this building will provide the campus with 10 new classrooms, a computer lab, and 2 new lecture halls when it opens in Fall 2018.
+These pilots led up to a major milestone for our campus: the first new classroom building designed from the ground-up to support active learning.
+Named the Anteater Learning Pavilion, this building provided the campus with 10 new classrooms, a computer lab, and 2 new lecture halls when it opened in Fall 2018.
+This new space directly supports many of the recommendations established in UCI ‘s 2016 Learning Spaces Advisory Committee Report.

 Active learning encompasses a broad range teaching practices that encourage students to engage more actively and intentionally with the subject-matter, instructor, peers, and themselves.
 Learning environments and infrastructure designed with these practices in mind can help reduce physical barriers to interaction and provide additional tools for collaboration.
 UCI currently has three of these classrooms available with many more on the way.